 Tanaka, Yankees top Keuchel, Astros 5-0 for 3-2 lead in ALCS

+''What a performance,'' Yankees third baseman Todd Frazier said about Tanaka. ''Just gutsy.''

-Gary Sanchez hit an RBI single off Keuchel and later homered to help the wild-card Yankees win for the third straight day at home and move within one victory of their first trip to the World Series since 2009.
+Gary Sanchez hit an RBI single off Keuchel and later homered to help the wild-card Yankees win for the third straight day at home, moving them within one victory of their first pennant since 2009 and record 41st overall.

 The teams head back to Houston for Game 6 on Friday night, when Justin Verlander and the reeling Astros will try to regain their footing following an off day and force a decisive Game 7.
 Luis Severino is scheduled to start for New York.